habi/acinar-analysis-manuscript/manuscript.md

 at the Paul Scherrer Institute in Villigen, Switzerland.
 The samples were scanned at an X-ray energy of 20.0 keV.
 After penetrating the sample, the X-rays were converted into visible light by either a 20-μm-thick LuAG:Ce or 18-μm-thick YAG:Ce scintillator screen (both from Crytur, Turnov, Czech Republic), depending on the date of experiments.
-The resulting visible light was magniﬁed using a 10times magnifying, diﬀraction-limited microscope lens and recorded with a 2048×2048 pixel CCD camera
+The resulting visible light was magnified using a 10times magnifying, diﬀraction-limited microscope lens and recorded with a 2048×2048 pixel CCD camera
 (pco.2000, PCO, Kelheim, Germany) with 14 bits dynamic range operated in 2 by 2 binning mode.
-As a result, in a single ﬁeld of view, we were able to image a sample volume of a cube of 1.5 mm side length with a voxel side length of 1.48 μm, with the exposure time of the single projections varying between 160 and 200 ms.
+As a result, in a single field of view, we were able to image a sample volume of a cube of 1.5 mm side length with a voxel side length of 1.48 μm, with the exposure time of the single projections varying between 160 and 200 ms.
-Since our samples were substantially larger than the ﬁeld of view of the detector, we applied the socalled wide-ﬁeld scanning method (28) to increase the ﬁeld of view horizontally.
-For each sub-scan, we recorded 3578 projections and laterally stitched them so that their combined ﬁeld of view covered the whole sample width.
-Additionally, two or three such wide-ﬁeld scans were stacked vertically to match the sample height.
+Since our samples were substantially larger than the field of view of the detector, we applied the socalled wide-field scanning method (28) to increase the field of view horizontally.
+For each sub-scan, we recorded 3578 projections and laterally stitched them so that their combined field of view covered the whole sample width.
+Additionally, two or three such wide-field scans were stacked vertically to match the sample height.
-The resulting data sets for each of the lung samples covered a ﬁeld of view of a cube with approximately 4.5 mm side length which corresponds to an image stack with approximately 3000×3000×3000 pixels at 1.48 μm side length each.
+The resulting data sets for each of the lung samples covered a field of view of a cube with approximately 4.5 mm side length which corresponds to an image stack with approximately 3000×3000×3000 pixels at 1.48 μm side length each.
 The mean size of the tomographic reconstructions, corresponding to the raw data of each of the 42 analyzed tomographic scans is 8 GB, totaling to 336 GB.